A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Customer research as the growth engine

-The service architecture is smart.
+The service architecture is well structured.
 A one-time Growth Engagement (1.5-2 months) leads into a Growth Retainer ($5K+/month), but only after completing the initial engagement.
 This creates a natural progression and protects against scope creep.

 Brian Honigman